 The Potential Trust may be able to offer financial assistance to enable students to participate in the ESO Course and Concert if this would otherwise be difficult.
 Please contact Anna Comino–James on 01844 351666 to discuss making an application for a bursary.
 If you are unable to get contact her by telephone please email firstname.lastname@example.org.
 Bursaries are awarded at the discretion of the ESO and The Potential Trust.

-I attended the ESO Course in 2019.
-Do I need to re-apply?
+I was accepted for a place on the ESO Course in 2020.
+Do I need to re-apply for 2021?

 When do I find out if I have a placement on the course?

-Official offers of a placement will be emailed to students from the beginning of April.
+Official offers of a placement will be emailed to students from early Spring 2021.
 If you don’t receive this, please check your junk mail before getting in touch so that we can check your details and resend your offer.
 Remember to confirm your acceptance of any position offered, otherwise your place may be given to a reserve member in the second round of offers.